A202 road: New Cross

 At its eastern end, the A202 begins at a junction with the A2 New Cross Road.
-Heading westbound, the route is named Queen's Road as it enters Peckham and the London Borough of Southwark.
+Heading westbound, the route is named Queen's Road as it enters Peckham and the London Borough of Southwark at its junction with the A2214 road Lausanne Road the B2227 Pomeroy Street.

 London Borough of Southwark

 Peckham

 Continuing westbound, the A202 passes along the northern rim of Nunhead as it continues towards Peckham town centre.
 It passes the eponymous railway station, Queens Road Peckham, as it enters the central portion of the locality.
 Queen's Road was formerly known as Deptford Lane.
-It was renamed in honour of Queen Victoria, who often passed through it on her way to the Royal Naval School at New Cross.
+It was renamed around 1866 in honour of Queen Victoria, who often passed through it on her way to the Royal Naval School at New Cross.

 The route is named Peckham High Street between the railway station and the road's junction with Rye Lane, after which it is named Peckham Road.

 Camberwell

 St Giles Church and the Camberwell College of Arts mark the end of Peckham Road and the point at which it becomes Camberwell Church Street, and at which the route enters Camberwell.

 The A202 meets the A215 at a crossroads to the south of King's College Hospital, after which the route is known as Camberwell New Road.
 A short portion of Camberwell New Road forms the border between the Boroughs of Southwark and Lambeth.